Chrystie Street Connection: Construction

-The Chrystie Street Connection would utilize the additional capacity created by reconstructing the tracks around DeKalb Avenue. fIn mid-1957, the New York City government solicited bids from contractors to construct the various parts of the connection.
+In mid-1957, the New York City government solicited bids from contractors to construct the various parts of the connection.
+That October, the Board of Estimate approved an initial $10.2 million for the connection.
+This initial funding would be used to construct the connection to the Williamsburg Bridge, as well as the section of the Manhattan Bridge connection from Delancey to Stanton Street.
 A groundbreaking ceremony was held on November 25, 1957, with Mayor Robert F. Wagner, Jr. and TA officials in attendance.
 The project was constructed in conjunction with the addition of express tracks on the Sixth Avenue Line between 34th Street and West 4th Street, adding capacity to the line.
 It was expected that the project would be finished in three years.
-In 1962, the Sixth Avenue extension to the new terminal at 57th Street was announced.
-During construction, the entire seven-block length of Chrystie Street was closed until 1964.
+Workers were constructing the segment of the Manhattan Street connection beneath the existing Nassau Street Line by 1959.
+Concrete workers went on strike while the connection was under construction, raising concerns that the BMT tunnel could be undermined; to prevent the tunnel from collapsing, the concrete workers' union made an exception allowing workers to pour concrete for the tunnel.